nanjeshramesh/Java-Practise-During-Masters/README.md

 # Java-Practise-During-Masters
-Made it a habbit to learn java programming everyday.
+Made it a habbit to learn & practise java programming everyday.